We the

 those funds to the various federal programs, projects and departments as

-needed, as well as providing financial aid to those states in need, and
+needed, as well as providing financial aid to those states in need.

-oversee the printing and banking of money and all other departments related to
+for overseeing the printing and banking of money and all other departments

 ii.
 This Council shall not